Kawatana Station: Station layout

-The station consists of two platforms serving two tracks.
+The station consists of two side platforms serving two tracks.
 The platforms and tracks are not opposed.
 Platform/track 2 is actually on the far side of what was once an island platform with the centre line removed.
 A siding runs beside track 2.
 The station building is a steel frame structure of modern design and houses a waiting room and staffed ticket window.
 A ramp leads up to the station building from the forecourt.
 Access to the opposite site platform is by means of a level crossing with ramps at both ends.
 A footbridge allows pedestrians to cross from one side of the tracks to the other.
 Parking for cars is available both at the station forecourt and on the other side of the tracks.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket window which is equipped with a POS machine but does not have a Midori no Madoguchi facility.